OWASP/samm/Website/content/contributing.md

 ### GitHub issues

-All of SAMM’s content is on GitHub.
+All of SAMM’s content is on {{< external-link "https://github.com/OWASP/samm/" "Github">}}.

 We use
 - YAML files for the data that makes up the model
 - Hugo for the website

+{{< responsive-image-link-medium "/img/pages/Octocat.png" "SAMM on GitHub" "https://github.com/OWASP/samm/" >}}

+#### Familiar with GitHub?
-To make changes to either, you need a GitHub user.
-If you're familiar with GitHub, follow these steps:
+To make changes to either, follow these steps:

 1. Create a branch from our repository
 2. Make changes and push the branch to GitHub